-My teaching interests include cinema and media studies; popular visual culture; nineteenth- and twentieth-century U.S. fiction; religion and secularism studies; African American Studies; literary and cinematic realisms; American Modernism; contemporary television narrative; digital cultures; and historical fictions.
+My teaching interests include cinema and media studies; popular visual culture; U.S. fiction; religion and secularism studies; cultural criticism in the internet age; African American Studies; literary and cinematic realisms; American Modernism; contemporary television; digital cultures; and historical fictions.

 I am the recipient of the 2016 Robert Udick Distinguished Undergraduate Teaching Award from Louisiana State University.

 This is a course about director Alfred Hitchcock and the “Hitchcockians”—filmmakers who modeled their movies on his innovations, critics and theorists who use his work as problematic case studies or perfect examples, viewers who have seen the crises of their world through the funhouse mirror of his films.
 In tracing the outlines of Hitchcock’s long career, we will pair seven of his greatest films with the films and film theories they inspired, many of them reflecting the critical and creative legacy of feminist and queer theory.
 In each pairing, the contemporary film is, in some way, a critical revision of Hitchcock’s original, one that is revelatory of Hitchcock’s brilliance and blindnesses.
 Pairings will likely include Psycho with Mary Harron’s American Psycho, Notorious with Jordan Peele’s Get Out, Rebecca with Jane Campion’s The Piano, Rear Window with Kathryn Bigelow’s Zero Dark Thirty, Vertigo with David Fincher’s Gone Girl.
 By the end of the course, students will have a deep understanding of the way that Hitchcock’s movies live on in the visual culture we see around us and the ways we have learned to see it.